UQ-RCC/xnat/content/en/docs/user-guides/using-xnat/projects/request-storage.md

 {{% alert title="Note" color="warning" %}}
 Default limits on collections are **1TB storage** and **1 million files**.<br>
-If either limit is reached, it will lock you out of your files.
+If either limit is reached, you may not be able to add or update files.

 {{% /alert %}}